evollu/react-native-fcm/README.md

 - replace `"fcm.ACTION.HELLO"` by the `click_action` you want to match

-And pass intent into package, edit `MainActivity.java`:
+If you are using RN<0.30.0 and react-native-fcm < 1.0.15, pass intent into package, edit `MainActivity.java`:

 - RN 0.28+: